 While it can be a difficult subject to approach and an even more challenging decision, assisted living communities provide a sense of peace and security for both seniors and family.
 However, when many seniors move into our community we often hear that they should have made the move sooner.

 It is common for seniors to feel a sense of nervousness and anxiety when preparing for the transition.
 Just as an undergraduate feels homesick when off at college, seniors too, can feel uneasy and homesick after leaving the familiarity of home.
 While an aging senior may be adamant about remaining independent in their home, it is important to discuss and encourage assisted living options before medical conditions or worsening health demand a move.
 Transitioning to an assisted living community may be made worse in times of chaos, especially when loved ones are suffering from dementia or the early stages of Alzheimer’s disease.

 Assisted living is a stark contrast to nursing homes whose focus is on skilled medical care.
-At Regency, we balance your desire for independence and social interaction with peace of mind and available care that can enhance your well-being.
+At Rosewood Senior Living Fort Oglethorpe, we balance your desire for independence and social interaction with peace of mind and available care that can enhance your well-being.

 When selecting an assisted living community, evaluate factors such as services, activities and location before making your decision.
 Allow seniors to play a role in the process can help to ensure they find a place that they will feel comfortable living.